 If you are applying to study a pre-sessional English language course we must use a Secure English Language Test (SELT) to confirm your English language ability is CEFR B1 or above.

-Students from countries listed on the Home Office website www.gov.uk/tb-test-visa/countries-where-you-need-a-tb-test-to-enter-the-uk must include a TB certificate, from an approved test centre, with their visa application.
+Students from countries listed on the Home Office website must include a TB certificate, from an approved test centre, with their visa application.
 This does not apply to visitors including student visitors who apply to come for six months or less.
 How to obtain a TB certificate in your country

 Please be aware that you will need to book an appointment and at busy times you may have to wait 10 days for an appointment especially during the UK student visa peak season between July-October.
 Therefore it is important that you plan for your visa application to make sure you have enough time to fulfil all of the requirements and still arrive for the start of your course.